Due to 3 major surgeries, I learned, at a very early age, that money cannot buy you good health.

 You will be pleasantly surprised at the amazing benefits they provide.

 This is my amazing health drink.
-I make a large quantity of this concentrate every 7-10 days.
+I make about 2 gallons of this concentrate every 7-10 days.

 Such a refreshing, health-beneficial and enjoyable drink.